 Fortunately, most hip fractures in children heal easily without a problem.
 Within 6 weeks of giving up physical activities, the hip should be almost healed although in some cases, the fractures might require surgery to repair.

 Dislocation of the hips is another serious effect that trauma might have on the hips.
 In this case, the thigh bone or femur may slip out of its socket.
 Our pediatric orthopedic doctors at Southwest Scoliosis Institute can fix this by putting your child’s hip back in place and then depending on the age of your child, they decide how the healing process proceeds.

-Your child’s hips may be put into a cast that keeps the hip from moving for a while, a walking aid or hip brace for an older child.
-This is left for several weeks or months while the hip heals.
+The doctor may place your child’s hips in a cast that keeps the hip from moving.
+The cast is kept for several weeks or months while the hip heals.
 Exercise and physiotherapy might also be recommended to help the hips get stronger and aid normal movement.

 Complications from Hip Injuries